Indicia-Team/support_files/Elasticsearch/docs/samples.md

 #### Prepare the Logstash configuration file (RESTful access)

-This approach uses the Indicia RESTful API to access the records.
-To do this, access must be granted on the warehouse by configuring a client user ID, secret and at least 2 project IDs (one for records and one for deletions) for the appropriate set of records.
+Logstash is going to use the Indicia RESTful API to access the records.
+To enable this, access must be granted on the warehouse by configuring a client user ID, secret and at least 2 project IDs (one for records and one for deletions) for the appropriate set of records.
 Either request this from the administrator of your warehouse, or if you are the administrator then the information needed is documented at https://indicia-docs.readthedocs.io/en/latest/administrating/warehouse/modules/rest-api.html.
-If you are setting up other pipelines (e.g. for samples), then they can share a single client user ID but will need their own unique project IDs so that the pipelines can be separately tracked.
+If you are setting up other pipelines (e.g. for occurrences), then they can share a single client user ID but will need their own unique project IDs so that the pipelines can be separately tracked.

 Two templates are provided for you in your working directory's logstash-config folder, one for record inserts and updates and another for deletions.
-Copy the `occurrences-http-indicia.template` file to a new file called `occurrences-http-indicia.conf`.
-Copy the `occurrences-http-indicia-deletions.template` file to a new file called `occurrences-http-indicia-deletions.conf` and edit them in your preferred text editor.
+Copy the samples-http-indicia.conf.template file to a new file called samples-http-indicia.conf.
+Copy the samples-http-indicia-deletions.conf.template file to a new file called samples-http-indicia-deletions.conf and edit them in your preferred text editor.
 Search and replace the following values:

 * {{ Warehouse URL }} - the web address of the warehouse, e.g. https://warehouse1.indicia.org.uk.
 * {{ User }} - your client user ID.